kobotoolbox/kpi/kpi/docs/api/v2/asset_snapshots/create.md

 ### Create an asset snapshot

-When creating an asset snapshot, you can either pass the asset OR its source.
+When creating an asset snapshot, you must provide either:

+- the asset (as a URI), or
+- the source (as a JSON object representing the asset)

+…but not both.